JasonDClarke/react-google-map-demo/src/apiUsage.Readme.md

 Use case 1: Open page
 Maps Javascript Api: 1 hit

+Use case 2a: Open Page and type "Watford" in search bar (quickly so debounce is enacted) Maps Javascript Api: 1 hit
+Places api: 1 hits

-Use case 2: Open Page and type "Watford" in search bar Maps Javascript Api: 1 hit
+Use case 2b: Open Page and type "Watford" in search bar (slowly so debounce is not enacted) Maps Javascript Api: 1 hit
 Places api: 7 hits

+Use case a: Open Page, type "Watford" in search bar, Select Watford (quickly so debounce is enacted) Maps Javascript Api: 1 hits
+Places api: 1 hits

+Use case b: Open Page, type "Watford" in search bar, Select Watford (slowly so debounce is not enacted) Maps Javascript Api: 1 hits
+Places api: 7 hits

+Use case 4: Open page, Select a marker
+Maps Javascript Api: 1 hit

+Use case 5: Open page, use streetview
+Maps Javascript Api: 1 hit

+Use case 6: Open page, type "Empire state building, USA" in search bar Maps Javascript Api: 1 hit
+Places api: 25 Hits

+Extended tests:
+Repeat on mobile:
+Use case 1: Open page
+Maps Javascript Api: 1 hit

+Use case 2a: Open Page and type "Watford" in search bar (quickly so debounce is enacted) Maps Javascript Api: 1 hit
+Places api: 1 hits

+Use case 2b: Open Page and type "Watford" in search bar (slowly so debounce is not enacted) Maps Javascript Api: 1 hit
+Places api: 7 hits

+Use case a: Open Page, type "Watford" in search bar, Select Watford (quickly so debounce is enacted) Maps Javascript Api: 1 hits
+Places api: 1 hits

-Use case 3: Open Page, type "Watford" in search bar, Select Watford Maps Javascript Api: 1 hit
+Use case b: Open Page, type "Watford" in search bar, Select Watford (slowly so debounce is not enacted) Maps Javascript Api: 1 hits
 Places api: 7 hits

 Use case 4: Open page, Select a marker